frederickf/presentable/README.md

 Presentable should work in Firefox, Chrome, Safari, Edge and IE9+.

 ## Quickstart
-These are generic instructions to give you an idea of how to install presentable.
+These are generic instructions to give you an idea of how to install Presentable.
 Refer to the wiki for framework specific installation instructions.

 ### CSS
 Add the CSS in the &lt;head&gt; tag.